dedetmix/PS_DISP/README.md

 Publication related to the use of PS_DISP :
 - AGU Fall Meeting 2018, Poster Session

-Isya, N. & Niemeier, W. Combining Sentinel-1 Ascending and Descending Data to Aspect Information in Term of the 3D Slope Creep Behavior Earth and Space Science Open Archive, 2018, doi:10.1002/essoar.10500282.1
+Isya, N. & Niemeier, W., 2018, Combining Sentinel-1 Ascending and Descending Data to Aspect Information in Term of the 3D Slope Creep Behavior, Earth and Space Science Open Archive, doi:10.1002/essoar.10500282.1